Uncover the stories behind the impressive monuments of Rome including squares, fountains and many ancient buildings

 Duration: 3 hours

-Language: English & Spanish.
+Language: English (Wednesday & Sunday) or Italian & Spanish (Tuesday & Saturday).
 Please select your preferred language when you book.

 Meet your guide at Teatro Argentina at 9:10am